AuswahlKobra23/minecraft-bedrock-home-control/README.md

 ---

-## Proxmox: Auto-Stop + Web Interface

-### How it works
+## Proxmox

 With Proxmox LXC containers, each container gets its own IP address — so Bedrock's LAN discovery works natively without a broadcaster.
-This tool handles auto-stop and optionally a web interface for server management.
+This variant handles auto-stop and the web interface only.

-- Discovers LXC containers via Proxmox API using the tag `mc-bedrock`
-- Queries player count directly via RakNet UDP ping
-- Stops idle containers via the Proxmox API (`mc-autostop` tag)
-- Optional web interface for starting, stopping and monitoring servers

 ### Requirements